 *Biodynamic Food Production Internships * – Soil building, biodynamic crop planning, permaculture principals and structures, water systems and management, succession plantings, high-altitude garden crop varieties, sourcing and saving open pollinated organic seeds, solutions to different scales of production; backyard/city lot to large acreage, tiered marketing strategies and development of local food systems (including CSA development.)
 Learning will focus on biodynamic and organic techniques, the basics of nutrient cycling, growing, cultivating, harvesting, and marketing food for rural and urban applications.
 Interns will have the opportunity to work with Stephanie Syson of Biodynamic Botanicals which is located here at Sustainable Settings.

 *Sustainable Settings Farm To Fork – A Whole Systems Farm to

 Table Culinary Stage* /Internship*

-For years now at Sustainable Settings we have understood the connection between soil health and our health.
+At Sustainable Settings we understand the connection between soil health and our health.
 That knowing how to prepare food is part of a whole systems perspective, it is an essential skill and a necessary part of sustainability.
 Because of this we offer an internship specifically for a culinary student: A Whole Systems Farm to Table Culinary Stage*.

 As a Culinary Intern you will understand the roots of where your food comes from.
 Explore the flavors that can only come from freshly harvested, seasonally ripe, nutrient-dense produce.
 Interns will work on all aspects of Biodynamic food production and sustainable animal husbandry.
 Including building soil, selecting and sowing seed, nurturing crops and timely harvesting in order to glean the maximum potential from the fields and bring them to the table through sustainable culinary practice.
 Learn the realities of raising healthy animals for meat, milk, and eggs.
 Design and create daily staff meals and private dinners that unify the field, the kitchen, and the table.
 Apply your new found understanding from the field to the table by building menus, orchestrating tastings and workshops.